The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

-with $\varphi_\varepsilon$ being a smooth test function.
-He used the function $\phi\Big(\frac{|\ln(x)|^\delta x_2}{\sqrt{x}}\Big)$ to characterize the domain.
-In our ansatz, we allow $\frac{1}{4}<m\leq\frac{1}{2}$.
-And our test functions $\chi_\eta$ are also quite different. \end{remark} \begin{remark} Besides the just-mentioned constructed initial data, compared with Ohlmann's approach in \cite{Ohl}, our result also exhibits the following differences.
+Here, we set the initial data of $H_2$ to be compactly supported, and odd with respect to $x_1$.
+With $H_2$ given, we solve the above equation for the initial data of $H_1-\kappa$, which are compactly supported within a small domain.
+For further details, see Section \ref{data}. \end{remark} \begin{remark} Besides the just-mentioned constructed initial data, compared with Ohlmann's approach in \cite{Ohl}, our result also exhibits the following differences.
 First, we investigate the \underline{physical} MHD system \eqref{MHD} and the Euler equations \eqref{euler1}.
 The specific structures of these two systems are \underline{crucial} for our analysis.
 Ohlmann \cite{Ohl} studied a quasilinear equation

 Second, in \cite{Ohl} by Ohlmann, there is a logarithmic loss for the regularity, i.e., the ill-posedness in \cite{Ohl} holds in the logarithmic Sobolev space $H^{\frac{7}{4}}(\ln H)^{-\beta}$ with $\beta>\frac12$.
-For the 2D ideal MHD system and the Euler equations, we prove the \underline{desired} $H^{\frac{7}{4}}$ ill-posedness.
+For the 2D ideal MHD system and the Euler equations, we provide a new proof of the estimate for Sobolev norm by using interpolation theorem in the physical space, and prove the $H^s$ ill-posedness for $s<\frac74$ (isotropic ill-posedness) and the anisotropic $H^\frac74$ ill-posedness in the threshold regularity.
 Third, in our work, the underlying mechanism behind our ill-posedness is explored.
-And we demonstrate that the ill-posedness results from the \underline{instantaneous shock formation}.
-In \cite{Ohl}, the mechanism driving the $H^{\frac{7}{4}}(\ln H)^{-\beta}$ ill-posedness, seems to be further explored. \end{remark} As a corollary of the above theorem, in the absence of magnetic fields, i.e., $H_1=H_2\equiv0$, we have the following $H^\frac{7}{4}$ ill-posedness for the 2D compressible Euler equations \eqref{euler1} allowing non-trivial entropy and vorticity. \begin{thm} For the 2D compressible Euler equations \eqref{euler1}, we have that its Cauchy problem is $H^\frac{7}{4}$ ill-posed with respect to the fluid velocity and density.
+And we demonstrate that the ill-posedness results from the instantaneous shock formation. \end{remark} As a corollary of the above theorem, in the absence of magnetic fields, i.e., $H_1=H_2\equiv0$, we have the following ill-posedness result for the 2D compressible Euler equations \eqref{euler1} allowing non-trivial entropy and vorticity. \begin{thm} For the 2D compressible Euler equations \eqref{euler1}, the Cauchy problem is ill-posed in $H^{\frac74-}$ and anisotropically ill-posed in $H^\frac74$, with respect to the fluid velocity and density.
 More precisely, there exits a family of compactly supported smooth initial data for \eqref{euler1} satisfying